International relations (1919–1939): Disarmament

-The Washington Naval Conference, also known as the Washington Arms Conference or the Washington Disarmament Conference, was a military conference called by U.S. President Warren G. Harding and held in Washington, under the Chairmanship of Secretary of State Charles Evans Hughes from 12 November 1921 to 6 February 1922.
+The Washington Naval Conference, also known as the Washington Arms Conference or the Washington Disarmament Conference, was a military conference called by US President Warren G. Harding and held in Washington, under the Chairmanship of Secretary of State Charles Evans Hughes from 12 November 1921 to 6 February 1922.
 Conducted outside the auspice of the League of Nations, it was attended by nine nations: the United States, Japan, China, France, Great Britain, Italy, Belgium, Netherlands, and Portugal.
-Soviet Russia was not invited.
+The Soviet Union was not invited.
 The conference focused on resolving misunderstandings or conflicts regarding interests in the Pacific Ocean and East Asia.
 The main achievement was a series of naval disarmament postals agreed to by all the participants, which lasted for a decade.
 These resulted in three major treaties – Four-Power Treaty, Five-Power Treaty (the Washington Naval Treaty), the Nine-Power Treaty – and a number of smaller agreements.

 Britain now took the lead.
 The successful London Naval Treaty of 1930 continued the warship limitations among the major powers first set out in 1922.
-The treaties of 1922-30 preserved peace during the 1920s but were not renewed, as the world scene turned increasingly negative starting in 1931.
+The treaties of 1922–30 preserved peace during the 1920s but were not renewed, as the world scene turned increasingly negative starting in 1931.